loveencounterflow/coffee-script/README.md

-We've already seen that `yield` lends itself to serialization, so let's start with just that: We want a function that takes a start value, a stop value and a handler; we'll step over all the numbers one by one, and on completion call the handler with the result.
-Since each happens in an asynchronous fashion and may take anywhere between zero and one seconds to complete, we'll have to serialize the calls so the result list keeps the correct order. this turns out to be fairly simple:
+We've already seen that `yield` lends itself to serialization, so let's start with just that: We want a function that takes a start value, a stop value and a handler; we'll step over all the numbers one by one, and on completion call the handler with a list of results.

+Since each call happens asynchronously and may take anywhere between zero and one seconds to complete, we'll have to serialize the calls so the result list keeps the correct order.
+And that turns out to be rather simple indeed:

 ```coffeescript
 double_numbers_in_serial = ( n0, n1, handler ) ->